 Smart save

 By default, pydynox tracks which fields changed and only sends those to DynamoDB.
-This saves WCU (Write Capacity Units) when updating large items.

 Why this matters